 For those looking to explore a corner of the world that is well off the tourist track (in addition to some incredible highlights), this two weeks of hiking through some very remote areas of Patagonia is your opportunity to roam wild and free, my friend.
 With snow-capped mountains and blue skies as your backdrop, you’ll hike through otherworldly Torres del Paine National Park, staggering El Chaltén, sobering Glacier National Park, and the highly celebrated W Trek.
 Get ready for the walk of your life.

+Your Welcome Moment: Meet Your CEO and Group.
 Laguna de los Tres full-day guided hike (El Chaltén).
 Class III rafting.
 Perito Moreno Glacier guided tour (El Calafate).
 Torres del Paine NP excursion with porters (3 nts).
 W Trek.
 Internal flights.
 All transport between destinations and to/from included activities.

-Catch a glimpse of Mount Fitz Roy, Marvel at Perito Moreno Glacier, Savour the scenery in Patagonia, Hike the spectacular W Trek, Snap a photo of the famous three peaks of Torres, Enjoy the vibrant city of Buenos Aires
+Catch a glimpse of Mt Fitz Roy, Marvel at Perito Moreno Glacier, Savour the scenery in Patagonia, Hike the spectacular W Trek, Snap a photo of the famous three peaks of Torres, Enjoy the vibrant city of Buenos Aires

 While it is our intention to adhere to the route described below, there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary, or desirable to make alterations.
 The itinerary is brief, as we never know exactly where our journey will take us.
 Due to our style of travel and the regions we visit, travel can be unpredictable.
 The Trip Details document is a general guide to the tour and region and any mention of specific destinations or wildlife is by no means a guarantee that they will be visited or encountered.
 Aboard expedition trips visits to research stations depend on final permission.